 In CAT, escalator questions are often repeated and sometimes give a tough time to the candidates.
 In this article, the escalator questions are explained in detail along with solved examples to help the CAT aspirants prepare more effectively.
 By being able to solve the escalator questions, candidates can easily score well in the CAT quantitative aptitude section.

 Escalator questions can be categorized as the following:

 - Length-related questions

 - Speed-related questions

 It should also be noted that escalator questions might include two different cases i.e. when 1 person is moving and when 2 persons are moving.

-Ramu takes 40 seconds to walk up on an upward moving escalator but he takes 60 seconds to walk up on a downward moving escalator.
+Q1.
+Ramu takes 40 seconds to walk upon an upward-moving escalator but he takes 60 seconds to walk upon a downward moving escalator.
 Calculate the time that Ramu will take to walk up if the escalator is not moving?

 This question resembles boats and streams questions a lot.
 It can be solved using the same concept.

-Assume speed of Ramu as “x” and speed of escalator as “y”.
+Assume the speed of Ramu as “x” and the speed of the escalator as “y”.